abhinav70113/PulsarNet/README.md

 1. Ensure you have the model binaries and other necessary files in place.

-2. Modify `model_settings.cfd` if necessary, to suit your needs.
+2. Modify `model_settings.cfd`, to suit your needs.
 Make sure to enter the location of Presto and PulsarNet singularity image.

 3. For using the gpu, run the following inside the mounted singularity image.